PostHog/posthog.com/contents/tutorials/build-site-app.md

 - [Feedback app](https://github.com/PostHog/feedback-app), a form for gathering feedback from your users
 - [Notification bar](https://github.com/PostHog/notification-bar-app), a customizable notification bar for your site
-- [Pineapple mode](https://github.com/PostHog/pineapple-mode-app), a button that makes your page fill with pineapples when clicked
+- [Pineapple mode](https://github.com/PostHog/pineapple-mode-app), a button that fills your page with pineapples when clicked

 ## Adding site apps to your site